italou/powershell/SharepointOnline/README.md

 ### [Clear-ListItemsRetentionLabelPnP.ps1](Clear-ListItemsRetentionLabelPnP.ps1)

-Does the same as above but it's based on PnP.
-This one supports MFA but it's a bit slower due to read every item in the list, one by one.
-Also uses pagination, set to 2500 items.
+Does the same as the one above but it uses PnP.
+Supports MFA but it's a bit slower due to scan every item in the list, one by one.
+It also uses pagination, set to 2500 items.

 ***Requires: PnP.PowerShell module***